PedroBaqui/diagnose-heart/README.md

 ### C. Calculate the volumes
 Combine (average) all the processed results that contains the area of the contours, calculate the volumes for each case, and fit simple models based on the known volume to correct systematic errors, and predict for the unknowns.

 run >> ./train_pred.py
-It uses case 1-700 to train the fitting models, reads all the results from CNN_A/output and CNN_B/output, trains the following models:
+It uses case 1-700 to fit the following simple models, and generates the final submission file.
 	a) sex-age model
 	b) largest-slice model
 	c) 4-channel model